Yevgeny Tarle: Soviet era and exile

 Russian historical scholarship was deeply affected by the October Revolution.
 Despite this, Tarle remained at the University of St. Petersburg.
-From 1918 on he also headed the Petrograd department of the Central Archives of RSFSR.
+From 1918 on, he headed the Petrograd department of the Central Archives of RSFSR.
 He soon became a professor at Moscow University and moved to Moscow.
 In 1921, he became a corresponding member of the Russian Academy of Sciences, becoming a full member in 1927.
 He was also active in the Russian Association of Scientific Institutes for Research in the Social Sciences (RANION).
-From 1922 to 1924, he published an Annually journal of general history along with Fyodor Uspensky.
-Tarle had achieved distinction as a specialist in modern history through his book Europe in the Age of Imperialism.
+From 1922 to 1924, he published an annual journal of general history along with Fyodor Uspensky.

 During 1928–1931, Tarle was frequently criticized by his colleagues in articles published in Istorik-Marksist and in Borba Klassov.
 Between 1929 and 1931, a group of prominent historians were arrested by the State Political Directorate following the Academic Case (also known as The Case of Platonov).
 They were accused of hatching a plot to overthrow the Soviet government.
-In 1930, Tarle was arrested as well, accused of "being an "interventionist" and a "traitor" destined to be the foreign minister in a restored capitalist government".
-On 8 August 1931, he was exiled to Almaty where he spent the next four years.
+On 8 August 1931, Tarle was exiled to Almaty where he spent the next four years.